Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 Strip away assumptions, and something unexpected emerges.
-Montreal stands out as the top-ranked city in this analysis.
-With a cost index of 98 and median income of $62,000, it offers below-average costs relative to the rest of Canada.
+Montreal has a cost index of 104 — 2 points below the Canada national average of 106.
+Median income is $66,000 with rent at $1,700/month, putting the rent-to-income ratio at 31%.
 For anyone running the numbers, this is where it clicks.

-On quality of life, Montreal leads with a composite score of 65/100 — reflecting its safety (64), healthcare (76), and walkability (78) metrics.
+On quality of life, Montreal scores a composite score of 64/100 — reflecting its safety (64), healthcare (76), and walkability (78) metrics.
 And there's one more thing: affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.